Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Introduction

-However, it remains still a challenge to distinguish thermal from nonthermal causes, or at least their contribution to the overall laser-induced phenomenon.
-Therefore, it took almost 40 years to solve the puzzle if the ultrafast laser-induced disordering process in silicon is of thermal or nonthermal origin \cite{VANVECHTEN1979, Silvestrelli96, Rousse01, Zier15, Lian16}.
-In the case of pure laser-induced thermal melting, energy is incoherently transferred from the highly excited electron system to the ions by electron-phonon scattering events, which will heat the ionic system to a temperature near the melting threshold.
-This increase in thermal energy of the ions leads to ions overcoming the interatomic bonding and results in a disordering of the crystalline structure.
+However, it remains still a challenge to distinguish thermal from nonthermal contributions to the overall laser-induced phenomenon.
+It took almost 40 years to solve the puzzle of whether the ultrafast laser-induced disordering process in silicon is of thermal or nonthermal origin \cite{VANVECHTEN1979, Silvestrelli96, Rousse01, Zier15, Lian16}.
+In the case of pure laser-induced thermal melting \cite{Sokolowski95, Shugaev2020}, energy is incoherently transferred from the highly excited electron system to the ions by electron-phonon scattering events, which will heat the ionic system \cite{Shugaev2020,Waldecker17}.
+This increase in thermal energy of the ions leads to ions overcoming the interatomic bonding and results in a disordering of the crystalline structure \cite{Sokolowski95, Shugaev2020}.
 This thermal disordering of the structure should be stochastic and independent of the heating process itself, as long as an equivalent thermal energy in the final state is reached.
-By contrast, nonthermal melting describes the fact that the change in the interatomic bonding due to the non-equilibrated electrons is so extreme that irreversible structural changes are induced even without incoherent energy transfer from the electrons to the ionic system.
+By contrast, in nonthermal melting the change in interatomic bonding due to the non-equilibrated electrons is so extreme that irreversible structural changes are induced \cite{Sokolowski95,Silvestrelli96,Zier15, Zier_PRL} even without incoherent energy transfer from the electrons to the ionic system.
 In such cases, ionic coherences can be preserved or even induced, which could be used to control and/or modify material properties.
-After a femtosecond-laser excitation both thermal and nonthermal effects are present, but the timescales \cite{Zier15,CHEN05,Harb06} on which they act has been controversial.
-However, it is still a challenge in current research to obtain accurate electron-phonon descriptions from first principles \cite{Zhou2021} and experiments \cite{Jo2022, Gilberto} in order to sufficiently describe incoherent electron-phonon energy transfer -- in particular, when both thermal and nonthermal contributions are present \cite{Jo2022}.
+After a femtosecond-laser excitation both thermal and nonthermal effects are present, e.g., laser-induced melting in aluminum was found to be thermal \cite{Siwick03} in general but could show certain nonthermal signatures \cite{Li17thermal}.
+However, the timescales \cite{Zier15,CHEN05,Harb06} on which both effects act has been controversial.
+It is still a challenge in current research to obtain accurate electron-phonon descriptions from first principles \cite{Sadavisam,Ogitsu2018} and experiments \cite{Zhou2021,Jo2022, Gilberto} in order to sufficiently describe incoherent electron-phonon energy transfer -- in particular, when both thermal and nonthermal contributions are present \cite{Jo2022}.
+As a result, a scheme to pause nonthermal contributions, enabling measurement of thermal contributions alone, can help unravel this complexity.
+In this paper, we investigated an excitation mechanism (Fig.\ \ref{fig:scheme}) that allows the pausing of nonthermal melting, using \textit{ab initio} molecular-dynamics (MD) simulations.
+The excitation scheme itself is based on a general physical idea, namely, the oscillating behavior of atomic kinetic and potential energy in all materials that show phonon squeezing \cite{Johnson09,PRX2013,Trigo2013} after an ultrashort-laser excitation.
+Our results indicate that a metastable crystalline state can be reached by a timed multiple-pulse excitation to a laser-induced electronic temperature at which normally nonthermal melting would destroy the crystalline order within a few hundreds of femtoseconds after excitation.
+The electronic structure of this metastable state remains similar to the ground state but with a smaller band gap.
+Both order and gap would disappear at this electronic temperature if induced using only one pulse.
+Our results show the possibility using higher-intensity laser pulses to induce structural and/or electronic transitions, like in nonlinear phononics \cite{Foerst2011}, without causing disordering.
+Moreover, pausing nonthermal effects offers a route to obtaining reliable incoherent electron-phonon coupling from experiments \cite{Waldecker17,Jo2022,Hu2022}, which has been a major challenge also in theory \cite{Simoni19, Liu22, Tong21}.